thearchitector/mayflower/README.md

 ## Usage

-This tool is both a Node.js package and Python package.
+This tool is both a JS package and Python package.

 ```sh
 $ poetry add mayflower